kyma-project/community/docs/contributing/02-contributing.md

 Extend the list whenever you define a new template for other document types.
 Make sure to update one of the tables in the [**Document types templates**](../guidelines/templates/templates-type.md) document after you add new templates to the `templates/resources` subfolder.

-## Agreements and licenses

-Read the subsections to learn the details of the agreements to submit and licences to comply with as a Kyma contributor.

-### Individual contributor license agreement

-As a Kyma contributor, you must accept the Kyma project's licenses and submit the [Individual Contributor License Agreement](https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8) before you contribute code or content to any Kyma repository.
-Kyma maintainers will not accept contributions made without such consent.
-This applies to all contributors, including those contributing on behalf of a company.
-If you agree to the content of the Agreement, click the link posted by the CLA assistant as a comment to the pull request (PR).
-The CLA assistant saves your decision for future contributions and notifies you if there is any change to the CLA in the meantime.

-### Corporate contributor license agreement

-Employees of a company who contribute code need to submit one company agreement in addition to the individual agreement above.
-This is mainly for the protection of the contributing employees.

-An authorized company representative needs to download, fill in, and print the [Corporate Contributor License Agreement](./assets/SAP%20Corporate%20Contributor%20License%20Agreement%20(5-26-15).pdf) form.
-Scan it and send it to [info@kyma-project.io](mailto:info@kyma-project.io).
-The form contains a list of employees who are authorized to contribute on behalf of your company.
-To report any changes on the list, contact [info@kyma-project.io](mailto:info@kyma-project.io).
+## Developer Certificate of Origin (DCO)

+Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this project.
+SAP uses the [standard DCO text of the Linux Foundation](https://developercertificate.org/).
+This happens in an automated fashion during the submission process: the CLA assistant tool will add a comment to the pull request.
+Click it to check the DCO, then accept it on the following screen.
+CLA assistant will save this decision for upcoming contributions.

+This DCO replaces the previously used CLA ("Contributor License Agreement") as well as the "Corporate Contributor License Agreement" with new terms which are well-known standards and hence easier to approve by legal departments.
+Contributors who had already accepted the CLA in the past may be asked once to accept the new DCO.

 ## Contribution rules